Skip to content

 Kanaka MahalakshmiLakshmi PriyaLakshmiPriyaKanagaKanaghaKanakha

 Kanaka is an Indian actor, best known for Tamil cinema.
 Kanaka began their career in 1989 and has been a prominent figure in the industry for over 37 years.
-With over 60 credits to their name and an average audience rating of 6.9, Kanaka remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Kanaka remains one of the most prolific and celebrated talents in the industry.
 Kanaka is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Born